LabhouseMobile/audio_app_landing/content/markdown/tmp/tos.md

    3. If the data you collect when using our Services contains Personal Information from third parties, you will be considered the personal data “Controller”, and you will need to obtain the prior consent of the data subjects when the applicable regulations require such consent.
-In such cases, We will act as “Data Processor”, according to our \[Data Processing Agreement (DPA) \[*add URL\]*.
+In such cases, We will act as “Data Processor”, according to our [Data Processing Agreement (DPA)](https://summaryai.app/dpa).